danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 </details>

-Now let's confirm caching works as expected. `lib-one` doesn't depend on `lib-two`, so modifying files in `lib-two` should not invalidate the cache for `lib-one`. cracking-the-python-monorepo Dagger doesn't always log the intermediate hash digests, we will use the `--debug-sleep` flag to check whether the build stage is skipped.
+Now let's confirm caching works as expected. `lib-one` doesn't depend on `lib-two`, so modifying files in `lib-two` should not invalidate the cache for `lib-one`.
+Because Dagger doesn't always log the intermediate hash digests, we will use the `--debug-sleep` flag to check whether the build stage is skipped.

 The first build: